 Consider the neighborhood night market

-Practically every neighborhood in the country has its own night market, so you don’t necessarily have to visit the popular ones.
+Practically every neighborhood in the region has its own night market, so you don’t necessarily have to visit the popular ones.
 The local night markets in quieter neighborhoods can be just as fun, and you might even uncover some hidden gems.

 Go with the flow